richardgourley/sql-one-pagers/README.md

 **sql-dql-queries-test-yourself.ipynb**- Simple query tests.
 A great way to test your knowledge.

-**sql-window-functions** - 10 most common Window functions for ananylis in SQL.
+**sql-window-functions** - 10 most common Window functions for data analysis with SQL.
 Clear query aims and notes added.

 **sql-window-functions-test-yourself** - Simple query tests.
 A great way to test your knowledge.